4ohms/DefenseAgainstTheDarkArts/class_outlines.md

 * Netcat
 * Nmap
 * Geographical information: SHODAN

+# Thursday, February 8th: Distributed Denial of Service (DDoS) Attacks
+* "Inexperienced users and script kiddies, on the other hand, try to solve every problem with the default SYN scan.
+Since Nmap is free, the only barrier to port scanning mastery is knowledge.
+That certainly beats the automotive world, where it may take great skill to determine that you need a strut spring compressor, then you still have to pay thousands of dollars for it...
+By default, Nmap performs a SYN Scan, though it substitutes a connect scan if the user does not have proper privileges to send raw packets (requires root access on Unix).
+Of the scans listed in this section, unprivileged users can only execute connect and FTP bounce scans." https://nmap.org/book/man-port-scanning-techniques.html
+* Defending against scanners
+  - No certain way
+  - Firewalls?
+  - Close services
+  - Packet filtering
 * What could possibly go wrong?
 * Want to be stealthy!
 * RFC 793: if ports are closed and you send "junk" to it, RST packet will be sent! (page 65 of https://tools.ietf.org/html/rfc793)
   - FIN scan: `sudo nmap -sF ...`
   - NULL scan: `sudo nmap -sN ...`
   - XMAS scan: `sudo nmap -sX ...`, # FIN, PSH, URG flags in packet

-# Thursday, February 8th: Distributed Denial of Service (DDoS) Attacks
-* Last class: the stealthy scans
 * Decoy:
   - `sudo nmap -D...`
   - spoofed connections
   - Must use real + alive IP address, else SYN flood
 * Rob Graham's Masscan
-* Defending against scanners
-  - No certain way
-  - Firewalls?
-  - Close services
-  - Packet filtering
 * The first "D" (Distributed) in DDoS: attack source is more than one, often thousands of, unique IP addresses
 * SYN flood
   - The idea: exhaust states in the TCP/IP stack